plagache/tensor.nn/README.md

 ## To-do

-I should try to reduce code to a minimum of features, if you want hardware optimization and lazyness we should use [tinygrad](https://github.com/tinygrad/tinygrad)
+I should try to reduce code to a minimum.

-- [ ] Sampler class, provide __iter__() methode, return length of batches
+I found the solution of [tinygrad](https://github.com/tinygrad/tinygrad) so elegant.

+"what i cannot create, i do not understand" - [Richard Feynman](https://en.wikipedia.org/wiki/Richard_Feynman)

+- [ ] Delete and Recreate the tinygrad solution in [examples/tensor.py](examples/tensor.py)

 - [ ] Tensor class / Automatic differentiation
     - [x] Simple derivatives with context (what created the next value / parent / operation)